What does “bistitchual” mean?

 You sure can!
 But please remember that we have restrictions in place, both for our safety and yours.
 Masks are required for entry, and we will be enforcing a 2-person limit in the store.
 We will also be leaving the door and windows open whenever the weather allows, in order to increase ventilation.

 So with that in mind, please feel free to drop by any time during these hours:

 Monday: by appointment only

 I’d love to check out the store, but I can’t/don’t want to deal with social interaction.

 Oh wow, do we ever get that.
 You can use this calendar here to book a private 20-minute appointment before or after our regular hours, or any time on Mondays and Tuesdays.
-(Once we are no longer in lock down, you will be able to book appointments.)

 This calendar will also give you the option to indicate the level of engagement you’d like from us while you’re here.
 So if you’re happy to just explore on your own, we’ll know to leave you to it!

 And if there are any other ways we can accommodate you, or make this space more accessible to you, please don’t hesitate to let us know.

 We are on the ground floor, with no steps.
 The doorway is 35” wide, and opens inward.
 The threshold doorframe is raised 2.25” on both sides, and we are working on getting a ramp.
 There are no obstacles or corners to navigate around the door, so someone with a mobility device will be able to enter straight into the space.
 There are two display shelves in the centre of the store, with a wide aisle all the way around.
 But these are easily moved if more space is required.
 If there seems to be be any potential barriers, or if there is any further information we can provide, please let us know how we can help.

 What about sensory/spatial/non-physical accessibility?